yildirimbk/CG-CGAN-Angle-Generation-and-Channel-Estimation-Framework/README.md

 Note: You may change the _output size_ in line 43 to 1 and _outputs_ in line 78 to the column number of path power or time of arrival(ToA)/delay to train CGAN models to generate these values.

 ## CG-CGAN Inference Pipeline to Generate Angle Values by using Trained Classifiers and CGAN models on the Test Dataset
-1. Run [ccgan_inference.py](cgcgan_inference.py) which uses test_dataset(including no_path users) and trained models (classifiers, and CGAN models and their weigths) to generate and save 4 angle values.
+1. Run [cgcgan_inference.py](cgcgan_inference.py) which uses test_dataset(including no_path users) and trained models (classifiers, and CGAN models and their weigths) to generate and save 4 angle values.
 (You must have saved scalers from previous models to normalize and denormalize the values, saved KNN model, and saved model weights for NoP classifier and CGAN models).
 This file outputs the generated angle values for the entire test dataset.
-See below an example output of generated angles and their corresponding ground-truth values.
+See below an example output of estimated NoP values, and  generated angles (bottom) and their corresponding ground-truth values (top) for the first 20 user-BS pairs in the test dataset.
 ![g_t_vs_generated_angles.](https://github.com/yildirimbk/CG-CGAN-Channel-Estimation-Framework/blob/main/dataset_structure.jpg)
 3. Run []()